keenanromain/HNJobLocations/README.md

 	- go run hn.go "Singapore" "all"
 ```

-## Improvements (Notes to self)
+## TODO:

-- Read into the same single struct already in memory rather than make multiple copies
+- Read API response into the same single struct already in memory rather than make multiple copies
-- See how to reduce the number of api calls.
-If the api doesn't support larger dumps of data, perhaps look into using a web scraper.
+- See how to reduce the number of API calls.
+If the API doesn't support larger dumps of data, perhaps look into using a web scraper.
 - Investigate the necessity of ioutil.ReadAll() on the response body
-- Additional command line arguments such as "2020", "2019", and so on
+- Additional command line arguments such as "2020", "2019", etc.
-- Convert list.txt to list.yaml for logical grouping of HN links
+- Convert list.txt to list.yaml for more logical groupings of HN links
-- Split hn.go into multiple files for cleaner organization
+- Split hn.go into multiple files for better organization
 - Use concurrency when hitting the HN API so that the runtime is reduced